NVIDIA/DeepLearningExamples/FasterTransformer/v3.0/README.md

 - batch_size should be smaller or equal to 1024 in Decoder.
 - batch_size x beam_width should be smaller or equal to 1024 in Decoding.
 - Results of TensorFlow and OP would be different in decoding.
 This problem is caused by the accumulated log probability, and we do not avoid this problem.
-- Cmake 15 or Cmake 16 fail to build this project.
-Cmake 14 is no problem.
 - If encounter some problem in the custom environment, try to use the gcc/g++ 4.8 to build the project of TensorFlow op, especially for TensorFlow 1.14.
 - Effective Transformer's f1-score of SQuAD is slightly worse than normal FasterTransformer is because Effective Transformer set the output of padding to 0, which are not excat 0 in BERT.
 - FasterTransformer 3.0 runs slower in INT8 precision than in FP16 precision on A100, we will solve this issue in future version.